 GS1 digital link technology implementation is the process of deploying digital link technology as the new standard for product identification, linking every single physical product to accurate product data and content online.

 The opportunities are mind-blowing: from hugely improved supply chain visibility and inventory tracking to radically transformed brand-consumer (and doctor-patient) relations, next-level business intelligence, and beyond.
+This is further enhanced by the growing collaboration with supply chain partners who are adopting GS1 Digital Link as a standard for product identification.

 This innovation potential is enabled by an ingeniously designed infrastructure; a technology stack that can be helpfully described as a layer cake, where every additional layer adds to the previous ones to get the final result.
 Let’s see what ingredients you need.